K-Kumar-01/Prattask/Readme.md

 6. A well structured and designed database models and schema.
 Could only think of these for now.

 P.S: The concept was brand new.
-Read different things about async and sync but was able to implement the sync method only with full understanding of clthings.
+Read different things about async and sync but was able to implement the sync method only with full understanding of things.
+As I used sync communication, I was unable to set up communication between different services while working with `docker-compose`.
+API Calls that did not require any data from other apis worked fine, but those who get or post data failed.